Sharzzdevise/Sharzzdevise/README.md

 I am proficient in building rapport and easily explaining technical information across teams.

-Consistently recognized as a hands on and competent Leader and selfless volunteer with various organizations, backed up with notable recommendations.
+Consistently recognized as a hands on and competent Leader, also a selfless "Volunteer"  with various organizations, backed up with notable recommendations.

 Extremely committed to Self growth, development and Research Studies with series of projects to my credit here (repositries).

+My linkedin profile 👉 www.linkedin.com/in/sharondim/